Benchmarking Web API Quality -- Revisited: Background

 A \textbf{client connection error} appears if no TCP connection can be established between the client and the server hosting the web API.
 Reasons for this error are network partitioning or that the server is in a state where it cannot accept connections (for example, because it crashed).

 In the case of HTTPS, a request can also fail if authentication of the server is not possible due to certificate issues or if there is no cipher suite supported by both client and server.

 A \textbf{client error} appears if the request sent by the client cannot be processed by the server.
-One reason for client errors is that the requested resource cannot be found on the server.
+One common reason for client errors is that the requested resource cannot be found on the server (resulting in a $404$ error code being returned).
 Furthermore, users may not be authorized to access the requested resource.
-The client may not have been aware of authentication mechanism like basic authentication or OAuth or may not own proper credentials.
+The client may not have been aware of authentication mechanisms, e.g., basic authentication or OAuth, or may not own proper credentials.
 Furthermore, providers may deny authorization for specific clients if their usage of an API exceeds certain thresholds.
 A broad range of client errors are considered by HTTP and should result in the server sending 4xx status codes.
 While these errors are attested to the client, it is important to note that their appearance can be tightly related to actions of the web API provider.
 For example, many changes on the server, e.g., introducing authentication, removing or renaming resources, or changing request formatting, cause existing clients to malfunction, i.e., the client error is in fact caused by the web API provider.

 A \textbf{server error} appears if the server fails to process an otherwise correct request.
 Reasons for server errors may include failed lookups for resources in databases or errors in the execution of functionalities.
 Server errors are, similar to client errors, considered by HTTP and should result in the server sending 5xx status codes.